nhsengland/Dementia/README.md

 # Dementia
-This repository contains the SQL scripts used for the Dementia dashboards hosted in [FutureNHS workspace](https://future.nhs.uk/connect.ti/DCNFutures/view?objectID=33996464).
+This repository contains the SQL scripts used for the Dementia dashboards hosted in [FutureNHS](https://future.nhs.uk/connect.ti/DCNFutures/view?objectID=33996464).

 Please note this information is experimental and it is only intended for use for management purposes.